-So I know I’m not the first person to put out a how to guide on running a Bitcoin
+So I know I’m not the first person to put out a how-to guide on running a Bitcoin

 full node.
-There are lots out here but I’m going to throw in my lot because
+There are lots out here, but I’m going to throw in my lot because I've been wanting to

-writing actually helps me get a firmer grasp on what I'm writing
+do technical Bitcoin guides for a few reasons.
+First, writing actually helps me get a firmer grasp on

-about.
-It's kind of a learning tool for me so bare with me.
-Secondly i'm not sure if there is
+what I'm writing about.
+It's kind of a learning tool for me, so bare with me.
+Secondly,

-a guide that includes I2P yet.
+I'm not sure if there is a guide that includes I2P yet.

 This guide assumes a few things.

 That you know what a Bitcoin node is.
-That

-your sick of trying to run one via Umbrel or some other node package for whatever reason and
+That you're sick of trying to run one via Umbrel or some

-you want a bit more control over how it operates.
-I’m going to be using Bitcoin core.
+other node package for whatever reason, and you want a bit more control over how it operates.
+I’m going

-Specifically this will focus on bitcoind and should be valid on most newer
+to be using Bitcoin core.
+Specifically, this will focus on bitcoind and should be valid on newer Debian

-Debian based distributions (Ubuntu, Raspbian, etc).
+based distributions (Ubuntu, Raspbian, etc.).

 I want to touch on hardware quickly.
 It's still pretty common to see people